 You also need a few years at your company to prove that you’re committed, loyal and oh yeah, do the work well.
-Nobody is going to spend thousands of dollars brining over a 22-year-old on all expenses paid business vacation, so don’t expect it.
+Nobody is going to spend thousands of dollars bringing over a 22-year-old on all-expenses paid business vacation, so don’t expect it.
 I’m sure it’s not impossible but for the majority of us…get to know yourself, build your skills, make friends and just enjoy your time in the early years of making a career.

 I would say most onsite techies are between 25 and 35.
 The younger ones aren’t ready yet and the older ones are probably too settled or content in their current roles/personal lives to be interested.
 Once you accept these timelines, it makes it easier to enjoy each day and improve your own work in the process, which will obviously only make you onshore case that much stronger.

 It will also help in passing the time since you know, you’re not just waiting for the next role and feeling miserable in the current one.